At first sight, patients having online consultations with a GP or another health professional should be obvious in 2019.

 What do we know after 6 months?

 At the launch of teleconsultations reimbursement, about 30% of French doctors were a priori positive about the service.
-So it might take some time before
+Nevertheless, 73% of French doctors said they think teleconsultations will be part of their day to day work in 2030.
+So it might take some time before t

 Over 10 teleconsultation platforms are now active in the French market, from startups to corporates-French as well as international companies.